JonzyBonzy9/computerVisionChallenge/README.md

     - Graph: depicts the clustered reachability graph with edge weights included.
   Right: user interaction options
   - Group: select group in order ot integrate selected pictures into groups.
 Use for quick A-B comparison between several picture sets.
-  - chechboxes of dates: select desired pictures to be included in the visualization.
+  - Chechboxes of dates: select desired pictures to be included in the visualization.
   - Clear all: clears all checkboxes.
   - Select all: selects all checkboxes.
   - Select algorithm: choose the desired algorithm for overlay calculations.
 Options: graph, successive